MaelDore/Ponerinae_Historical_Biogeography/README.md

 curation, tree grafting, and biogeographic and diversification analyses** for this research article:

-**Doré et al., 2025 - Timing is everything: Evolution of ponerine ants highlights how dispersal history shapes modern biodiversity. in prep.**
+**Doré et al., 2025 - Evolutionary history of ponerine ants highlights how the timing of dispersal events shapes modern biodiversity. in prep.**

 **DOI to update once the article is published!**